xninthantwai/Mini/README.md

-This pj is from Fairway teachs me!
+This is teachs me from Fairway!